The Comic Book Bin ComicBookBin iPhone app

 In the current Warlord series, Tinder has grown to manhood and joined the cast in a supporting role, only to unwittingly kill Morgan in the current series’ issue #12.
 Tinder then reveals himself to be the son of Morgan and Tara, and seemingly adopts his father’s role, if not his wardrobe, as Warlord of Skartaris.

 “Because I wanted to seriously turn things over to the son" said Grell, "there needs to be some continuity for the reader.
 New helmet, with wings, but stylized.
-His costume will resemble the Warlord’s original black costume, but incorporate the skull on the shoulder, but have a more Greek/Trojan/whatever design.
+His costume will resemble the Warlord’s original black costume, and incorporate the skull on the shoulder, but have a more Greek/Trojan/whatever design.
 Morgan’s .44 automag is gone.
 It’s floating around, but Joshua has no use for it.”

 mike-grell.jpg